 The SENTINEL-2 mission consists of two identical satellites, SENTINEL-2A and SENTINEL-2B, that were launched using the European VEGA launcher.
 Each of these satellites weighs approximately 1.2 tonnes.

 The satellite lifespan is 7.25 years, which includes a 3 month in-orbit commissioning phase.
 Batteries and propellants have been provided to accommodate 12 years of operations, including end of life de-orbiting manoeuvres.

-Two identical SENTINEL-2 satellites will operate simultaneously, phased at 180° to each other, in a sun-synchronous orbit at a mean altitude of 786 km.
-The position of each SENTINEL-2 satellite in its orbit will be measured by a dual-frequency Global Navigation Satellite System (GNSS) receiver.
-Orbital accuracy will be maintained by a dedicated propulsion system.
+The two SENTINEL-2 satellites operate simultaneously, phased at 180° to each other, in a sun-synchronous orbit at a mean altitude of 786 km.
+The position of each SENTINEL-2 satellite in its orbit is measured by a dual-frequency Global Navigation Satellite System (GNSS) receiver.
+Orbital accuracy is maintained by a dedicated propulsion system.

-The SENTINEL-2 satellite system is being developed by an industrial consortium led by Astrium GmbH (Germany).
+The SENTINEL-2 satellite system was developed by an industrial consortium led by Astrium GmbH (Germany).
 Astrium SAS (France) is responsible for the MultiSpectral Instrument (MSI).

 The MSI works passively, by collecting sunlight reflected from the Earth.
-New data is acquired at the instrument as the satellite moves along its orbital path.
-The incoming light beam is split at a filter and focused onto two separate focal plane assemblies within the instrument; one for Visible and Near-Infra-Red (VNIR) bands and one for Short Wave Infra-Red (SWIR) bands .
+New data is acquired by the instrument as the satellite moves along its orbital path.
+The incoming light beam is split via a beam-splitter and focused onto two separate focal plane assemblies within the instrument; one for Visible and Near-Infra-Red (VNIR) bands and the other one for Short Wave Infra-Red (SWIR) bands.
 The spectral separation of each band into individual wavelengths is accomplished by stripe filters mounted on top of the detectors.